highestpeak/highestpeak.github.io/content/curriculum-vitae.md

 Proven track record in performance optimization and data structure enhancement, including a major overhaul of the Operational Transformation protocol for online forms.

-Passionate about managing software complexity and fostering innovative development, which align with key areas in software engineering and my upcoming master's studies.
+Passionate about managing software complexity and fostering innovative development.
 Seeking to contribute to an international company while engaging in open-source projects and independent development.

 ---